X

 How to arrange the coffee table: In smaller spaces, we recommend placing the coffee table equidistant from both seating elements.
 As the table in this room was intended as a focal point, it was logically positioned at the room's centre with furniture arranged around it.

-For a more relaxed living room arrangement, sofas placed at an angle or with significant distance between them create an intriguing dynamic, particularly if the two sofas feature different styles or distinctive shapes.
+For a more relaxed living room arrangement, sofas placed at an angle or with a significant distance between them create an intriguing dynamic, particularly if the two sofas feature different styles or distinctive shapes.

 The angle you select depends largely on room dimensions.
 For more generous spaces, wider angles typically work best.
 Positioning sofas at a distance effectively creates distinct zones within a room.
 Consequently, if you have a substantial room with two sofas at opposite ends, it essentially divides the space into two separate functional areas.